Ultimate Guide on Network and Sharing Center [2023 You Must Know] - Qiling

 Step 4.
 Done.

-Once it files any corrupt or ruptured files, it'll replace them and reboot your computer.
-After that, you will most likely access Network and Sharing Center again.
+Once it identifies any corrupt or damaged files, it will replace them and reboot your computer, allowing you to access the Network and Sharing Center again.

 Step 1.
 Head into Windows Settings by pressing "Windows + I".

 Step 2.
-Tap Network and Internet, then scroll down to find Network Reset.
+To reset your network settings, go to Settings, then tap Network and Internet, then scroll down to find Network Reset.

 Step 3.
 Click on "Reset now".